SpudGunMan/meshing-around/README.md

 - **Hamlib Integration**: Use Hamlib (rigctld) to watch the S meter on a connected radio.

 ### NOAA EAS Alerts
-- **EAS Alerts via NOAA API**: Use an internet connected node to message Emergency Alerts from NOAA
+- **EAS Alerts via NOAA API**: Use an internet-connected node to message Emergency Alerts from NOAA.
-- **EAS Alerts over the air**: Utalizing external tools to report EAS alerts offline over mesh
+- **EAS Alerts over the air**: Utilizing external tools to report EAS alerts offline over mesh.

 ### File Monitor Alerts
-- **File Mon**: Monitor a flat/text file for changes, brodcast the contents of the message to mesh channel.
+- **File Monitor**: Monitor a flat/text file for changes, broadcast the contents of the message to the mesh channel.
-- **News File**: on request of news the contents of the file is returned.
+- **News File**: On request of news, the contents of the file are returned.

 ### Data Reporting
 - **HTML Generator**: Visualize bot traffic and data flows with a built-in HTML generator for [data reporting](logs/README.md).